-CSIRO has capabilities to provide expert advice on many relevant topics to the National Plan, including environmental values, research strategies, chemistry, oceanography and monitoring.
+CSIRO has capabilities to provide expert advice on many relevant topics in the national plan including of environmental values, research strategies, chemistry, oceanography and monitoring.

 LEVEL INVOLVEMENT

 Scientific advice to an incident management team's (IMT's) Environmental Science Coordinators and the Incident Controller in the event of an incident.